- 1 tbsp olive oil

 - 400g tin chopped tomatoes

-1.2 litres/2 pints vegetable or chicken stock, made from a cube
+- 1.2 litres/2 pints vegetable or chicken stock, made from stock cubes

 Heat the olive oil in a large lidded saucepan over a medium heat.
 Add the onion, carrots and celery, season with a little salt and pepper and cook for about 10 minutes, stirring occasionally until the vegetables have softened.

 Add the garlic and fry for another minute.
-Stir in the tomato purée and cook for a further three minutes.
+Stir in the tomato purée and cook for a further 3 minutes.

 Tip in the tomatoes and stock.
 Cover with a lid and bring slowly to the boil.
 Reduce the heat to a simmer and cook for 15 minutes.